 Priest Forever

-The Letter to the Hebrews is built on a series of comparisons that demonstrate the superiority of the word that God has “spoken in His “Son” over and above all past revelations “spoken in the prophets.”
+The Letter to the Hebrews is built on a series of comparisons that demonstrate the superiority of the word that God has “spoken in” His “Son” over every past revelation “spoken in the prophets.”
 The former prophetic “words” were true but partial and preparatory.
-But now, “upon the last of these days,” God unveiled a definitive “word” in one who is a “Son.”
-And the “word” He has provided in this “Son” is complete and superior to every previous revelation since Jesus has “achieved the purification of sins” so vital to His people.
+But now, “upon the last of these days,” God has unveiled His definitive “word” in one who is a “Son.”
+That “word” is complete and superior to all others since Jesus alone “achieved the purification of sins” that is so vital to His people.

 Moreover, having cleansed the stain of sin for his people through his “once-for-all” sacrifice, he qualified to become the unique High Priest “after the order of Melchizedek” who remains in God’s presence mediating life and interceding for his church.